In this post, I am going to discuss how you can make extra cash online with Facebook without using Facebooks ads.

 Other Ways to Leverage Facebook

-As I say above, not everyone will be comfortable with the method I used to get the audience I needed to sell my product.
+As I said above, not everyone will be comfortable with the method I used to get the audience I needed to sell my product.

 There are of course plenty of other ways to sell affiliate products on Facebook that will likely be at least, if not more, profitable than the method I used:-